KirklandLab/CutandTag_Alignment_QC/README.md

 This workflow produces three BigWig types:

 + Raw coverage
-+ CPM-normalized coverage
++ CPM normalized coverage
-+ Target-scaled coverage
++ Target scaled coverage

-The target-scaled BigWig is for browser visualization and exploratory comparisons.
-It does not change the BAM file and does not rescue low-depth samples for downstream statistical analysis.
+The target scaled BigWig is for browser visualization and exploratory comparisons.
+It does not change the BAM file and does not rescue low depth samples for downstream statistical analysis.

-When downsampling is disabled, the target-scaled BigWig uses the empirical lowest final-analysis fragment count as the scaling reference.
+When downsampling is disabled, the target scaled BigWig uses the empirical lowest final analysis fragment count as the scaling reference.

-When downsampling is enabled, the target-scaled BigWig uses the resolved downsampling target as the scaling reference.
+When downsampling is enabled, the target scaled BigWig uses the resolved downsampling target as the scaling reference.

 ---

-### **Per-Sample Peak Calling**
+### **Per Sample Peak Calling**

-This workflow performs per-sample peak calling with MACS2.
-These peaks are useful for sample-level QC and FRiP score calculation.
+This workflow performs per sample peak calling with MACS2.
+These peaks are useful for sample level QC and FRiP score calculation.

 This workflow does not define final consensus peak sets or merge biological replicates.
 Those steps are handled by the downstream companion workflow.